stevenwudi/autonomous_driving/Summaries/FCN.md

 Each layer of data in a convnet is a 3D array where, for example, the first one is the image.
 Locations in higher layers correspond to the locations in the image they are path-connected to (receptive fields).

-Their components (convolution, pooling and activation functions) operate on local input regions and depend only on relative spatial coordinates).
+Their components (convolution, pooling and activation functions) operate on local input regions and depend only on relative spatial coordinates.